So I have the thing. What can I do with it?

 Form Factor

-I find this radio awkward to use.
+I find this radio physically awkward to use.

 I’m right handed, so I would normally hold a radio in my left hand and operate the controls with my right.
 I find that uncomfortable to hold and with the stylus in my right hand, the encoder knob makes it difficult to get at the right-side buttons.

 If I put the radio on my desk, use of the stylus is awkward, particularly to reach the buttons on the bottom.
 Also the encoder knob is too close to the desktop.
+If I put the radio on the desk and tilt it back, the antenna connector in the back gets in the way.

 I’m thinking that the optimum solution is some sort of custom desk stand.
 I was not at all surprised to see such things for sale online.